-Question your values, your purpose and your reason for doing the things you do.
+Question your values, purpose and reason for doing the things you do.
 Ask other people questions and then question the feedback you receive from them.

-Question why you notice the same person on your way to work every day and not the other 10,000 people you pass on the street or on the train or in your car.
+Question why you notice the same person on your way to work every day and not the other 10,000 people you pass on the street, train, or car.
 Question why certain types of information cross your path and the timing of their arrival.
-Question everything relentlessly until you find the answers that are true to you and then keep on questioning.
+Question everything relentlessly until you find the answers that are true to you, and then keep on questioning.

-Take all the information, the constructs, the beliefs, the values and the experiences which you have accumulated up to this exact moment in your life and question if they serve you or not.
-If they do not serve you then softly say goodbye and let them go.
+Take all the information, constructs, beliefs, values and experiences you have accumulated up to this exact moment in your life and question if they serve you or not.
+If they do not help you, say goodbye and let them go.

-Inspiration and creativity is deep inside you already and so are the answers you seek.
-It is no accident that you arrived on the planet at this precise moment in time.
+Inspiration and creativity are deep inside you, and so are the answers you seek.
+It is no accident that you arrived on the planet at this precise moment.
 Start asking Why?
 Who?
 What?
 Where?
 When?
 How?
-Once you start asking those simple questions the answers have no choice but to emerge.
+Once you start asking those simple questions, the answers have no choice but to emerge.

-As this blog has noted in the past when we begin to ask open-ended questions our brain has no choice but to bring forth the answer through the nouns you experience in our life.
+As this blog has noted in the past, when we begin to ask open-ended questions, our brain has no choice but to bring forth the answer through the nouns we experience in our life.

-If you are not participating in the creation process of the story that is your life then you will end up with a life lived unintentional and not by design.
-By default you may miss out on the future you want because you will simply walk right past it without ever even noticing.
-You will miss the oppurtunities that are presenting themselves daily and you will have to settle for the leftovers that remain after all the creators have plated their desires from the buffet of life.
+If you are not participating in the creation process of the story that is your life, you will end up with a life lived unintentionally and not by design.
+You may default miss out on the future you want because you will walk right past it without even noticing.
+You will miss the opportunities presenting themselves daily, and you will have to settle for the leftovers that remain after all the creators have plated their desires from the buffet of life.

-Once we ask the questions the Universe will align to answer those questions.
-However, if you are not looking for the answers then you will not see them.
+Once we ask the questions, the Universe will align to answer those questions.
+However, you will not see the answers if you are not looking for the answers.

-TRY THIS: Ask a question for which you’ve been longing for guidance.
-Now over the next few days pay attention and you will see some answers.
-Keep asking the same question until you receive answers.
-It doesnt take long.
+TRY THIS: Ask a question for which you’ve longed for guidance.
+Pay attention over the next few days, and you will see some answers.
+Then, keep asking the same question until you receive responses.
+It doesn’t take long.

-If your unsure where to start here are some questions to ask ourselves;
+If you are unsure where to start, here are some questions to ask ourselves;

 Why are we here?
 What would it feel like to …?
 How can I…?
 What would it look like five years from now if …?
 What will allow me to …?
 When will I…?